Skip to main content

 Plugin System

 Kysera's plugin system allows you to extend repository functionality without modifying core code.
+All plugins work through @kysera/executor's Unified Execution Layer, providing consistent behavior across both Repository and DAL patterns.

 Available Plugins